oomlout/oomlout_oomp_builder/navigation/hardware/screw_socket_cap/6_mm/black/50_mm/hex_head/part/readme.md

-# Hardware Screw Socket Cap 6 Mm Black 50 Mm Hex Head
+# Hardware Screw Socket Cap 6 mm Black 50 mm Hex Head

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base